Introduction to the arabic demonstrative pronouns

 Then, you are those [same ones who are] killing one another (2:85)

-Note: if the demonstrative pronoun in arabic comes in a possessive sentence, it will come after the possessive phrase.
+Note: In Arabic, if a demonstrative pronoun appears in a possessive sentence, it follows the possessive phrase.

 قَالَ إِنِّي أُرِيدُ أَنْ أُنكِحَكَ إِحْدَى ابْنَتَيَّ هَاتَيْنِ